berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 This study investigates how menstrual cycle phases influence study focus and productivity among female students in Turkey.
 The analysis is based on self-tracked daily study logs, menstrual cycle data from the Beije mobile application, and additional behavioral indicators (coffee consumption, painkiller usage, exam period).

+We evaluated the following core hypothesis:

+Null Hypothesis (H₀):
+Menstrual period days (is_period = 1) do not significantly reduce daily study duration.
+Alternative Hypothesis (H₁):
+Menstrual period days (is_period = 1) significantly reduce daily study duration.

+This hypothesis is based on the assumption that hormonal fluctuations, menstrual cramps, fatigue, and mood-related symptoms commonly experienced during menstruation may negatively impact cognitive focus and academic productivity.